Regulatory alignment

 The AI system discloses information about itself to relevant stakeholders.

-Every audit ships with the SHA-256 fingerprint of the exact prompt version used, plus the model lineage — which Gemini tier ran on which of the 12 pipeline nodes, with temperature and top-p per node.
+Every audit ships with the SHA-256 fingerprint of the exact prompt version used, plus full model lineage: which model tier ran on which pipeline stage, with decoding parameters recorded per stage.
 Nothing about the model or the prompt is hidden.

 The AI system’s outputs can be understood in human terms.

-Every flagged bias carries a stable taxonomy ID (DI-B-001 through DI-B-020, plus 11 strategy-specific biases) and a primary APA academic reference with DOI where available.
+Every flagged bias carries a stable taxonomy ID (DI-B-001 → DI-B-022) and a primary APA academic reference with DOI where available.
 A GC reading the DPR can trace every flag back to its peer-reviewed source.

 The AI system’s behavior can be reproduced given the same inputs.